 - A nozzle connected to the positive side of the power supply

-- A gas baffle used when swirling the gas
+- A gas baffle used to swirl the gas

 The actual cutting process begins by sending a start input to the plasma system.
 After starting the power supply, the system places a negative voltage on the electrode located within the plasma torch.
-Gas then begins to flow to the torch while the baffle begins to swirl it.
+The gas then begins to flow to the torch while the baffle begins to swirl it.

-During plasma cutting, the gas needs to be swirled for maximum cutting efficiency and quality.
-Swirling is often achieved by injecting water at the point where the arc exits the nozzle, further constricting the arc.
-The temperature of the water used to swirl the gas must be kept below 70 °F.
+During plasma cutting, swirling the gas provides maximum cutting efficiency and quality.
+Facilitating swirling typically involves injecting water where the arc exits the nozzle, further constricting the arc.
+The temperature of the water used to swirl the gas should not exceed 70°F.

-At the next stage of the process, contacts in the nozzle are closed, allowing it to connect to the positive side of the power supply.
+Closing the nozzles in the next stage of the process allows the gas to connect to the power supply’s positive side.
 A high-frequency generator then causes a spark to pass between the nozzle and electrode, ionizing the gas.
 The pilot arc begins to flow between the electrode and nozzle, the gas flow blows the arc out of the nozzle, and the pilot arc makes contact with the material to be cut.
 After the main arc increases power to the cutting amperage, the shield gas restricts the plasma arc to ensure a neat cut.

 Advantages of Plasma Cutting

-CNC plasma cutting has a number of significant advantages over alternative cutting methods.
-Some of its benefits include:
+CNC plasma cutting has significant advantages over alternative cutting methods.
+Some of these benefits include:

 - Better cut quality